microsoft/playwright/docs/src/debug.md

 ### Debug in different Browsers

-By default debugging is done using the Chromium profile.
+By default, debugging is done using the Chromium profile.
 You can debug your tests on different browsers by right clicking on the debug icon in the testing sidebar and clicking on the 'Select Default Profile' option from the dropdown.

 <img width="1312" alt="debugging on specific profile" src="https://user-images.githubusercontent.com/13063165/212879469-436f8130-c62a-49e1-9d67-c1903b478d5f.png" />